mogilvie/GdprBundle/README.md

 **Warning**
 - This bundle has not been unit tested.
-- It has only been running on a Symfony2 v3.0.1 project, and not backward compatibility tested.
+- It has only been running on a Symfony v3.4 project, and not backward compatibility tested.

 ## Documentation